code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 - Reformatting value structures
 - Identifying missing information
 - Enhancing data with information available elsewhere in your dataset or from an external resource.

+##Sample dataset
+For this workshop we will use an adapted version of the [Peel's Prairie Provinces](http://peel.library.ualberta.ca/index.html) metadata.
+This dataset contains a subset of metadata for the Maps and Postcards collections.

+!(../screenshots/maps.png)
+!(../screenshots/postcards.png)

+Our end goal is to prepare the dataset for visualization in Tableau.
+To do so we will:
+1) normalize and clean up the data
+2) reconcile names against an external source
+3) geocode a subset of the dataset

 ## OpenRefine Basics